simonmullaney/SimplifiedDistributedExchange/ReadMe.md

 * Simple order matching engine
 * You don't need to create a UI or HTTP API

-You should not spend more time than 6-8 hours on the task.
-We know that its probably not possible to complete the task 100% in the given time.

-If you don't get to the end, just write up what is missing for a complete implementation of the task.
-Also, if your implementation has limitation and issues, that's no big deal.
-Just write everything down and indicate how you could solve them, given there was more time.

-Good luck!

 ## Running simplified distributed exchange